Colsai/scott_data606/README.md

 To provide some context on the BERTopic Topic Model, BERT is short for "Bidirectional Encoder Representations Using Transformers".
 Transformers are an attention mechanism that learns context from the relations between the words and subwords within texts (https://towardsdatascience.com/bert-explained-state-of-the-art-language-model-for-nlp-f8b21a9b6270).
 While BERT has a number of potential uses, such as sentence predictions, named entity recognition, or question answering tasks, in this case we utilize the language model with BERTtopic.
 BERTopic is a topic modeling technique that leverages BERT embeddings and a class-based TF-IDF to create dense clusters allowing for easily interpretable topics whilst keeping important words in the topic descriptions (Grootendorst).
 A novel and recent technique, we utilize Grootendorst's extension of the BERT NLP model, created for topic modeling.

 Grootendoorst writes that the BERTopic model runs through three major steps:
-Step 1: Embedding documents- Document embeddings are created through sentence transformers.
+1. Embedding documents- Document embeddings are created through sentence transformers.
 For BERTopic, the model is the Huggingface tarnsformer model, specifically using
 `
 all-MiniLM-L6-v2
 `
-This sentence transformers model maps sentences and paragraphs to a 384 dimensional space (https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2)
+This sentence transformers model maps sentences and paragraphs to a 384 dimensional space (https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2).

+2. Clustering Documents: Grootendoorst's BERTopic model uses the Uniform Manifold Approximation and Projection (UMAP) dimmensinality reduction technique, a 'fast and scalable' dimensionality reduction technique to use on the dataset (https://umap-learn.readthedocs.io/en/latest/how_umap_works.html#:~:text=UMAP%20is%20an%20algorithm%20for,also%20provide%20specific%20concrete%20realizations.)

+3. Creating Topic Representation: BERTopic utilizes a class-based TF-IDF model on the dimensionality-reduced data.

 ## Preparing the Models